azavea/geowave-geomesa-comparative-analysis/docs/report.md

 Queries are generated and submitted by the Query Servers in response to requests from clients.
 This arrangement was chosen because it allows for quick experimentation and prototyping of different parameters simply by tweaking requests while also ensuring that results are as reproducible as possible (the query server endpoints are written so as to ensure endpoint immutability).
 The upshot of this is that results generated for this report should be conveniently reproducible and that decisions about which results should be generated, in what order, and how many times are largely in the client’s hands.

-For the "Serial Queries", the specific queries were run on at a time, so that the only load on the GeoWave or GeoMesa system was a single query.
-For the "Multitenancy Stress Tests", a framework was used to produce a number of concurrent connections, so that we could test the multitenancy use case by querying the systems in parallel.
+For the "Serial Queries" tests, the specific queries were run on at a time, so that the only load on the GeoWave or GeoMesa system was a single query.
+For the "Multitenancy Stress" tests, a framework was used to produce a number of concurrent connections, so that we could test the multitenancy use case by querying the systems in parallel.

 ### Datasets